Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Applying remp to Human-Robot Collaboration

 \subsection{Collaborative Table Clearing}

 We design a human-robot collaboration task in a table clearing scenario, where some objects are scattered on a table and a robot can assist the human with the object collection.
-The human and the robot will take turns picking up the objects.
-In each time step, the human collects first and the robot collects one of the rest objects.
+The human and the robot take turns picking up the objects.
+In each step, the human collects first and the robot collects one of the remaining objects.
 The human can reach all of the objects, while the robot can only reach a subset of them.
-To finish the table clearing as quickly as possible, the human and the robot need to split the work wisely, so that, in each round, the robot has objects to pick up, instead of witnessing the human working and cannot help.
+To finish the task as quickly as possible, the human and the robot need to split the work wisely, so that, in each round, the robot has some objects to pick up.
+The reward is calculated by the number of objects picked up and the time penalty.